swarm-game/swarm/TUTORIAL.md

 ```
 build "nope" {let m : cmd () = move in m;m;m}
 ```
-You should get an error saying something like
+The info panel should automatically switch to showing your `logger` device, with an error message at the bottom saying something like
 ```
-base: build: this would require installing devices you don't have:
+build: this would require installing devices you don't have:
   dictionary
 ```
 This is telling you that in order to `build` a robot which has the right